MathieuSnd2/ethglobal25/readme.md

-# Meta-Vault proof of concept (in lack of a better name)
+# Meta Vaults proof of concept

 This project aims to be presented at EthGlobal 2025.